Chapter 36

 The interior of the building seemed from another world.

-As soon as they crossed the enormous doors, the sound of the street faded completely, replaced by a vast, serene silence, interrupted only by the soft echo of footsteps on the mosaics.
+The moment they crossed the enormous doors, the sound of the street vanished completely, replaced by a vast, serene silence, broken only by the soft echo of footsteps on the mosaic floor.

-Families walked with their children along an extensive hallway, lined with tall columns that vanished among the ceiling arches.
+Families walked alongside their children down an extensive hallway, flanked by tall columns that disappeared among the ceiling arches.
 The walls were covered with ancient reliefs: carved scenes of human figures and fantastic creatures, intertwined with symbols that seemed to move slightly under the light.

-The crystal lamps suspended from above contained a constant luminescence inside.
+The crystal lamps suspended from above held a constant luminescence within.

-Kaep walked between his parents, his gaze jumping from side to side.
-Every door they passed had a different emblem on the frame: spirals, stars, branches, weapons, or fragments of runes.
-Behind some, voices could be heard, the murmur of teachers or cleaning staff.
+Kaep walked between his parents, his gaze jumping from one side to the other.
+Every door they passed had a different emblem on its frame: spirals, stars, branches, weapons, or fragments of runes.
+Behind some, they could hear voices, the murmur of teachers or cleaning staff.

 Eli, a little further ahead, walked holding her mother's hand, also looking at everything with fascination.

-"Because throughout the week there will be more groups of new students, today it's our turn," Elara replied softly.
-"So many classrooms are used to accommodate everyone, including the older students, so that next week when everyone comes normally, the academy won't be overcrowded with students."
+"Because throughout the week, there will be more groups of new students," Elara replied, her voice soft.
+"So many classrooms are used to accommodate everyone, including the older courses, so that next week when everyone comes normally, the academy won't be overcrowded."

 Kaep heard that and looked at his father, his violet eyes reflecting the lights of the hallway.